perfekt-sicher-de/sveltekit-site/README.md

 # how to build / test

-to create the optimized build which minimizes CSS/HTML/JS and extract security information run:
+to create the optimized build which minimizes CSS/HTML/JS run:

-- php extract-hashes.php
+- npm run build
 - firebase serve

 # Contributens are welcome